Apple Butter

 - Bring the water to a boil and process the apple butter jars for 10 minutes.
 Turn off the heat and take the cover off.
 Let jars cool for 5 minutes and then remove the jars to a cooling rack that is not in the direct line of a draft.
 Let jars cool for at least 12 hours.
 Check the seals — they should not move up or down.
 Label your jars and store them in a cool dry place.
 Don’t be surprised as you hear the lids popping as the jars cool – this should be music to your ears, it means they have been vacuum sealed by your canning process, it is absolutely normal.

 Pamela Rose Williams, Founder of Christianity Every Day, is a wife, mother, and grandmother.
 She and her husband, Dr. Michael L. Williams have served in Christian ministry since 2001.
-She has Master of Ministry in Biblical Counseling and Bachelor’s in Christian Education degrees.
+She has Master of Ministry in Biblical Counseling and bachelor’s in Christian education degrees and is currently pursuing a Doctorate in Biblical Studies.
 Most of her time is spent as a professional editor and writer, working with many Christian authors and artists.
 She also uses her extensive experience in information technology providing Christ-centered teaching tools and resources for people all over the world.
-To learn more about Pamela visit her About page.